jollymonsterstudio/Unreal-Engine-Fundamentals/README.md

 ### [Fundamentals 12 - Using Spline Components](https://github.com/jollymonsterstudio/Unreal-Engine-Fundamentals/tree/master/UE4Fundamentals12)

-You can find more details on the subject here: TBD
+You can find more details on the subject here: http://jollymonsterstudio.com/2020/05/13/unreal-engine-c-fundamentals-using-spline-components/

 You can find the associated video tutorial here: https://youtu.be/iD3l44uMd58